 There’s no doubt that there is a lot of history in the beautiful state of Colorado, but beyond museums and antique shops there are lots of abandoned sites and “ruins” that turn back the clock as well!
 Many of them are still beautifully maintained and definitely deserve a visit!
-Check out our list of Colorado ruins below and plan your next weekend trip!
+Check out our list of Colorado ruins below and plan your next weekend (or longer) trip!
 (Please note that some are open seasonally, so check their website before heading out)

 “You’ll walk in the footsteps of the fascinating and enigmatic Ancestral Puebloans of the Chaco clan, following primitive pathways that haven’t changed for 1,000 years.
 Archaeological ruins and artifacts, abundant wildlife, and its setting in the breathtaking San Juan National Forest make Chimney Rock a must-see.”